Bob's Granite Place of New Hampshire Logo.

 An example of an exotic grade 7 granite.

-First off, there exist no true "hardness measurement" for countertops.
+First off, there exists no true "hardness measurement" for countertops.
 What is often referenced to (incorrectly) is Moh's scale of "hardness."
-This scale is actually used by geologists to determine relative scratch resistance between minerals in rocks.
+This scale is actually used by geologists to determine relative scratch resistance between minerals (for identification purposes).
 In any event, granite counters range between 6 and 7 on Moh's scale (with diamond at a "10" and a "5" being steel).
 Because granite is more scratch resistant than glass and metal kitchen knives, they're as scratch resistant as you'll ever need for indoor or outdoor applications.
 If you'd like, you can read more about countertop scratch resistance (and other properties) in the following article by the Natural Stone Institute.
 The article was written by a geologist.

 Some types of granite can be slightly porous.
 This means that they can hold tiny pockets of water on portions of their outer surface layer.
 To eliminate porosity, we pre-seal most of our granites using a 15-year nano coating that makes them non-porous - with no impact to the surface finish chosen.
 There are some that contend that non-porous countertops are best for kitchen use because they might be more resistant to bacterial growth.
 However, this has not been proven.
 With ANY countertop, regular cleaning of your countertop surface is absolutely essential to minimize bacterial growth.